alphauslabs/oops/README.md

       {"key1":"value1","key2":"value2"}

     # If response payload is not empty, its contents will be written in the
     # file below.
-Useful if you want to refer to it under 'asserts.shell'
+Useful if you want to refer to it under 'asserts.script'
     # and/or 'check'.
     response_out: /tmp/out.json